 Radon exposure is generally easy to mitigate once you know it exists, but testing for it isn’t always consistently done and doesn’t always comply with the state for federal requirements.

-At GLE, we’ve been testing for radon in schools and other buildings since the 1990s, and we’ve learned a few things about how to do it right, and how to do it efficiently.
+At GLE, we’ve been testing for radon in schools and other buildings since the 1990s.
 We’re able to very quickly run tests on hundreds of rooms across dozens of schools with thousands of data points, and effectively identify problem areas and file State-compliant reports in a short period of time, with a high level of accuracy.

 We start with school plans of the relevant schools and calculate the square footage and number of rooms to determine the correct number of sampling points.
 Some states require a certain percentage of rooms be tested, based on a number of factors.
 Most also require that rooms with entry points from subsurface areas, such as cabling and bathroom pipes, be prioritized for testing.

 Radon levels are tested using activated charcoal, which adsorbs the radon gas and encapsulates it, making it possible for a lab to determine the radon concentration in the ambient air after 48 hours of exposure.
 We distribute packs of activated charcoal and open them in each room.

 Each pack is associated with a barcode.
 At the time of placement, our technicians scan each barcode using a tablet and associate it in the system with the classroom number and the school.
 The system automatically records the date and time of placement.